If you’re researching an outdoor kitchen project… You may be overwhelmed by the amount of options available to you.

 Like RTF, you start with your design.
 RTF systems are a bit more plug and play.
 You select individual cabinets and arrange them together.

 With RTA, you have a lot more flexibility.
-We have many assets online you can use to customize your design.
+We have many assets online you can use for complete customization of your design.
 In fact, we have a free online design tool for this express purpose.
 You can also speak with a design expert on our team to assist you further.

 Once your dream design is solidified… It has to be manufactured.
 Unlike most RTF systems, RTA outdoor kitchens are made to order right here in the USA.

 It’s important to note the panel materials.
 These ultra high performance concrete panels are monolithic… Meaning one single piece.
+Not ALL outdoor kitchens need layers!
 The finish is integrated into the panel itself.
-With a <0.5 absorption rate, these panels are nonporous and nonpermeable.
+With a <0.5 absorption rate, these concrete panels are nonporous and nonpermeable.

 Therefore, there’s nothing to rot, rust or erode.
-No skilled trades needed to finish either!
+The added benefit being no trade or masonry skills needed to finish either!

 All you have to do is assemble and enjoy.
 For tools, all you need is a power drill.
 Everything else you require comes in the kit.